FACON-Nicolas/Puissance4/README.md

 </p>

 <p align="center"><b>!!
 THIS GAME IS NOT FINISHED AND CONTAINS MANY BUGS !!</b></p>
-<p align="center">This repository contains the source code of a connect4's (puissance 4) copy, you can play to connect4 like
+<p align="justify">This repository contains the source code of a connect4's (puissance 4) copy, you can play to connect4 like
 in your childhood.
 In this game, your computer cans also play against you like a human player, good luck ! </p>
 <h1 align="center" id="summary">Summary</h1>